Smurph123452zq/Smurph123452zq/Campagin Notes/Session Logs/Session 4 Heart of the Garden Notes.md

      * Destroy the Heartstone: Requires concentrated effort (skill checks or direct attacks) and could trigger a violent eruption—Dex saves to avoid backlash.
      * Remove/Seal It: Experiment with magic or tools to extract the Heartstone, potentially using runes discovered in earlier sessions.
 This may stabilize the area but draws attention from unknown forces.
      * Leave It Alone: Could be used later or studied by Magda's Lorekeepers.
     * Provide flavorful loot: shards of obsidian worth modest coin, the obsidian tablet, and salvageable molten glands from the effigy.

+Object Lore & Player Leads
+* **Heartstone Shards:** Fragments of the altar hold lingering molten energy.
+They could be forged into potent weapons or studied for clues about [[Ashqua]].
+* **Obsidian Tablet:** Broken lines reference "nurturing the garden."
+Matching pieces may surface in [[Iheen's Grand Library]].
+* **Molten Glands:** Harvested from the effigy or warped beasts.
+Alchemists in [[Magda]] or the [[Stonecarvers’ Guild]] might pay dearly.
+* **Spiderdragon Remains:** Venom sacs and fangs fetch a good price or form the basis for unique poisons.
+* **Fused Bone Relics:** Bones fused with obsidian hint at draconic shrines predating the town; investigating them could reveal hidden history.

 Closing Questions for Players
 * How does confronting the Heartstone affect your character's view of the corruption in Magda?